 Before you read this Scaling Guide, read the Introducing Sitecore CMS 6.3 manual in its entirety.
-1 Before installing Sitecore CMS 6.3 in a multi-instance configuration, we recommend that you read the Chapter 2 of this Scaling Guide in its entirety.
+Before installing Sitecore CMS in a multi-instance configuration, we recommend that you read the Chapter 2 of this Scaling Guide in its entirety.

-The information in this manual applies to Sitecore CMS 6.5.
-The information in this manual does not apply to Sitecore Azure implementations2.
+The information in this manual applies to Sitecore CMS 6.5 and 6.6 or later.
+The information in this manual does not apply to Sitecore Azure implementations.
+For more information about Sitecore Azure, see the manual Getting Started with Sitecore Azure.